 Who Is Protected?

-Anyone with a physical or mental impairment who works for or is applying for a job with the federal government, a federal government contractor or subcontractor (with over $10,000 in contracts or subcontracts) or a federally-funded agency.
+The Rehabilitation Act protects anyone with a physical or mental impairment who works for or is applying for a job with the federal government, a federal government contractor or subcontractor (with over $10,000 in contracts or subcontracts), or programs and activities that receive federal funding.

 How Does the Law Protect Employees and Job Applicants?

-The steps an individual should take depends on whether his or her claim is against a Federal agency, a contractor or subcontractor, or a federally-funded agency.
-You can file a complaint against a Federal agency with that agency's equal employment opportunity (EEO) office.
-The US Department of Labor Office of Federal Contract Compliance Programs (OFCCP) handles complaints against federal contractors and subcontractors.
+File a complaint against a federal agency with its equal employment opportunity (EEO) office.
+When the complaint is against a federally-funded program or activity, make your claim with the EEO office of the federal agency that provides the funding.
+The U.S. Department of Labor: Office of Federal Contract Compliance Programs (OFCCP) handles complaints against federal contractors and subcontractors.
 See how to file a complaint with the OFCCP.